 Apps for Your Firm

-There are great apps that you can use internally to effectively run and promote your firm.
+There are apps that you'll most likely want to use internally to effectively run and promote your firm or small business.

 Employees and Contractors

 Accountingfly - Accountingfly is a job site specifically designed for the accounting industry.
-We started using Accountingfly in 2015 for recruiting at HPC.
+We started using Accountingfly in 2015 for recruiting at one of my previous firms, HPC.

 UpWork - If you need a contractor to help out with your social media, marketing, website, admin, etc, you can find some really good (and affordable) workers through this site.
 UpWork handles all payment processes — just enter your credit card number and you're good to go.